R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 ![**monitoring.timer status** output](src/img06.png "Notice the drop-in to the timer unit")

 Now disable the timer, without actually deleting it, and wait a minute for its absence to go noticed before rebooting:
-> sudo systemctl disable monitoring.timer (§)<br>
+> sudo systemctl --now disable monitoring.timer (§)
+- Option `--now` to stop immediately the *unit*, as well as suspending it on the next boot.
 > sudo reboot

-After login—keep to any non-administrator account— a `systemctl --full is-enabled monitoring.*` (§) should show that the timer remains `disabled` but that its installation target remains true, *unit* `timers.target` that executed during the reboot.
+After login—keep to any non-administrator account— a `systemctl is-enabled monitoring.timer` (§) should show that the timer remains `disabled`.
-- The command will also output a zero exit code to signify one of the *units* checked through the command, **monitoring.service** (§) in our case, is still enabled.
+- The same command on **monitoring.service** will return `static`, meaning "the **unit** file is not enabled, and has no provisions for enabling in the [Install] unit file section."
 - The document also asks us to show that the script—or perhaps the *unit*, the wording is a bit unclear—remains unchanged. `ls -l /usr/local/sbin/monitoring.sh` (§) and `ls -l /etc/systemd/system/monitoring.timer` (§) will manifest that neither the permissions nor the modification dates on the files have been tampered.

 We shall not re-enable the timer.
 Instead, we will demonstrate perhaps one of the virtues of **systemd**'s *drop-in* feature.
 Because our original 10-minute timer remains in the system, one needs only to discard the **override.conf** addition to undo the modifications: